dalyhabit/media-install-script/README.md

 ### Hardware List

 #### Raspberry Pi 4 Model B
-The Raspberry Pi at the heart of this guide is the [Raspberry Pi Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), suggested to be the 4 or 8 GB version.
+The device at the heart of this guide is the [Raspberry Pi Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), suggested to be the 4 or 8 GB version.
 The Pi is a low-power computing device running a fast ARM64 chip, and is able to serve multiple media streams simultaneously.

 #### MicroSD Card
 The MicroSD card can be any size above 32GB, which is the minimum recomendation for this guide.
 A U3/V30 speed rating is recomended for good filesystem performance.